nullpntrEx/LoL-Invisible-Icon/README.md

 It is possible that your Anti-Virus picks it up as a virus while it's not a virus.
 Nothing is binded to it + its not obfuscated as its Open-Source. https://www.virustotal.com/gui/file/03454c1625901674f7581fedb18bc29c63665aaf4a2b0d3682049eb382ada6ea/detection
 ### Support
 The tool comes with no support.
 If you have questions: nullpntr@protonmail.com.
-Special thanks to Marvin.